CMPS-2200/assignment-03-template/assignment-03.md

 In this assignment we'll explore further sequence, map, reduce, scan, and divide and conquer algorithms.

-**To make grading easier, please place all written solutions directly in `answers.md`, rather than scanning in handwritten work or editing this file.**

 All coding portions should go in `main.py` as usual.

 ## Part 1: Searching Unsorted Lists